SubhraDas-2025/Business-Insights-360/README.md

 ❓𝗣𝗥𝗢𝗕𝗟𝗘𝗠 𝗦𝗧𝗔𝗧𝗘𝗠𝗘𝗡𝗧 :

   Atliq Hardware is a fast-growing consumer electronics company with a presence in multiple countries.

-                                                • 𝗖𝘂𝗿𝗿𝗲𝗻𝘁 𝗖𝗵𝗮𝗹𝗹𝗲𝗻𝗴𝗲: Despite their expansion, Atliq relies on outdated data analysis methods, primarily using Excel files.
+1. **Current Challenge**: Despite their expansion, Atliq relies on outdated data analysis methods, primarily using Excel files.
+2. **Issues with Old Methods**:
-              • 𝗜𝘀𝘀𝘂𝗲𝘀 𝘄𝗶𝘁𝗵 𝗢𝗹𝗱 𝗠𝗲𝘁𝗵𝗼𝗱𝘀 :    𝟏) Data management is slow and inefficient.        𝟐) Finding actionable insights is challenging and time-consuming.
+   1) Data management is slow and inefficient.
+   2) Finding actionable insights is challenging and time-consuming.
-              • 𝗜𝗺𝗽𝗮𝗰𝘁 𝗼𝗳 𝘁𝗵𝗲 𝗣𝗿𝗼𝗯𝗹𝗲𝗺: Recently, Atliq suffered a major loss in their Latin American market due to these data limitations.
+3. **Impact of the Problem**: Recently, Atliq suffered a major loss in their Latin American market due to these data limitations.
-              • 𝗡𝗲𝗲𝗱 𝗳𝗼𝗿 𝗖𝗵𝗮𝗻𝗴𝗲 : To prevent further losses, Atliq must adopt modern data analysis tools to enable smarter decision-making and reach their full potential.
+4. **Need for Change**: To prevent further losses, Atliq must adopt modern data analysis tools to enable smarter decision-making and reach their full potential.

 🎯 𝗖𝗢𝗠𝗣𝗔𝗡𝗬 𝗚𝗢𝗔𝗟 :